grubles/cln-cheatsheet/README.md

 It's critical for the `lightningd.sqlite3` database in your CLN data directory to be continually backed up as it contains the most up to date state for your payment channels.
 Restoring a backup with old incorrect state will cause problems. `hsm_secret` can be safely backed up once.

-CLN provides extensive [documentation](https://github.com/ElementsProject/lightning/blob/master/doc/BACKUP.md) for backing up critical data your node creates.
+CLN provides extensive [documentation]([https://github.com/ElementsProject/lightning/blob/master/doc/BACKUP.md](https://docs.corelightning.org/docs/backup-and-recovery)) for backing up critical data that your node creates.

 ### Stop your CLN node
 Shut your node down for maintenance or other tasks.